Access ubank’s API using Python.

 from getpass import getpass

-from ubank import Api, Passkey
+from ubank import Client, Passkey

 # Load passkey from file.